prometheus/docs/content/docs/querying/examples.md

     http_requests_total{status!~"^4..$"}

-## Using Functions, Operators, etc.
+## Using functions, operators, etc.

 Return the per-second rate for all time series with the `http_requests_total` metric name, as measured over the last 5 minutes: